Seems obvious, right?

 You can do this!

-That’s why I’m so excited to announce that my recent webinar with SAP was recorded and is still open for registration.
+That’s why I’m so excited my recent webinar with SAP was recorded and is still open for registration.
 SAP understands how setting up the relationship from the beginning is one of the keys to success.
 They’ve asked me to share the 5 ways of sabotage, and how managing your customer relationships in the right ways makes a huge difference.

 Are you ready to address the ways you’re be setting up your customer experience for success or failure?
 Join us to hear about: